-- Section 24 of The Constitution of the Republic of South Africa (1996); - Agenda 21 Action plan for sustainable development of the Department of Environmental Affairs and Tourism (DEAT) (1998); - National Environmental Management Act (NEMA), 1998 (Act No. 107 of 1998) inclusive of all amendments, as well as the NEM: Biodiversity Act (NEM: BA); - National Water Act, 1998 (NWA, Act No. 36 of 1998); - Conservation of Agricultural Resources Act, 1983 (CARA, Act No. 43 of 1983); - Minerals and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - National Forest Act (Act No. 84 of 1998); and - National Heritage Resources Act (Act No. 25 of 1999) could apply if cultural use or heritage is linked to any aquatic resources.
+- Section 24 of The Constitution of the Republic of South Africa; - Agenda 21 Action plan for sustainable development of the Department of Environmental Affairs and Tourism (DEAT) 1998; - National Environmental Management Act (NEMA), 1998 (Act No. 107 of 1998) inclusive of all amendments, as well as the NEM: Biodiversity Act; - National Water Act, 1998 (Act No. 36 of 1998); - Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983); - Minerals and Petroleum Resources Development Act, 2002 (Act No. 28 of 2002); - National Forest Act (No. 84 of 1998); and - National Heritage Resources Act (No. 25 of 1999) could apply if cultural use or heritage is linked to any aquatic resources

 NEMA and the CARA identify and categorise invasive plants together with associated obligations on the landowner.
-Several Category 1 and 2 invasive plants were observed in a number of areas within the sites under investigation.
+Several Category 1 & 2 invasive plants were observed in several areas of the site under investigation.

-Based on an assessment of the proposed activities typical of the renewable industry requirements (Table 1) and past engagement with DWS, the following Water Use Authorisations may be required based on the thresholds as listed in the following Government Notices.
-However ultimately the Department must determine if a GA or full Water Use License Application (WULA) will be required during the pre-application process as it relates to the following, bearing in mind that this will only be conducted once a final project scope is known:
+Based on an assessment of the proposed activities (Table 1) and past engagement with DWS, the following Water Use Authorisations may be required based on the following thresholds as listed in the following Government Notices, however ultimately the Department of Water and Sanitation (DWS) must determine if a General Authorisation (GA) or full WULA will be required during the pre-application process as it relates to the following, bearing in mind that this will only be conducted once a final project scope is known:

-- DWS Notice 538 of 2016, 2 September in GG 40243-Section 21a water uses relating to the abstraction of water - Government Notice 509 in GG 40229 of 26 August 2016 Section 21c and 21i water uses relating to the impediment or diversion of the flow of water in a watercourse and or altering the bed, banks, course or characteristics of a watercourse. - Government Notice 665, 6 September 2013 in GG 36820 Section 21g relating to the disposal of waste in a manner that may detrimentally impact on a water source which includes temporary storage of domestic wastewater i.e. conservancy tanks under Section 37 of the notice.
+- DWS Notice 538 of 2016, 2 September in GG 40243 Section 21a water uses relating to the Abstraction of water. - Government Notice 509 in GG 40229 of 26 August 2016 Section 21c & 21i water uses relating to the Impeding or diverting the flow of water in a watercourse and or altering the bed, banks, course or characteristics of a watercourse. - Government Notice 665, 6 September 2013 in GG 36820 Section 21g relating to disposing of waste in a manner that may detrimentally impact on a water source which includes temporary storage of domestic wastewater i.e. conservancy tanks under Section 37 of the notice.